computer-geek64/article-engagement-predictor/README.md

 > "30 white horses red hill first champ stamp stand still"

 which is more semantically useful for our model.
-When all these preprocessing measures were applied on the full dataset, articles.csv and comments.csv were reduced to
+When all these preprocessing measures were applied on the full dataset, articles.csv and comments.csv were reduced to:

 [`nyt-articles-2020-final-dataset.csv`](https://drive.google.com/file/d/1S2wB77Xs9i4D7ABly4Q7gDEGjmDEQ6yh/view)